-Uley Long Barrow is a partly reconstructed Neolithic chambered mound.
+Uley Long Barrow is a partially reconstructed Neolithic chambered mound.
 It is 37 metres long and overlooks the Severn Valley.
-Known locally as Hetty Pegler's Tump, after Hester Pegler who owned the land in the 17th century.
+It's known locally as Hetty Pegler's Tump, after Hester Pegler who owned the land in the 17th century.

 The barrow as seen today is largely the result of the excavation and reconstruction undertaken by Dr John Thurnham in 1854 and subsequent repairs in 1871, 1891 and 1906.

 Read more about the history of the barrow.

 Parking: There is space for one or two cars in the layby diagonally opposite the signed footpath leading to the site.
 There is no charge.
 Take care crossing the road.